 There’s no denying that remote work puts a strain on company culture.
-Fortunately for innovative companies like health organization, there are clever ways to create a modern working culture for a remote or hybrid business.
+Fortunately, for innovative companies like health organizations, there are clever ways to create a modern working culture for a remote or hybrid business.

-So, along with increasing cross-team communication, introducing new employees to coworkers, and retaining talent, the health organization used LEAD.bot to help develop their remote work culture.
+Along with increasing cross-team communication, introducing new employees to coworkers, and retaining talent, the health organization used LEAD.bot to help develop its remote work culture.

 Janice notes that the health organization selected LEAD.bot with the intention of connecting members from different teams.
 However, with increased functionality coming to the bot, they’re looking forward to exploring new ways to establish a strong remote work culture.

 The New Normal